 One could put together a powerful book-ten powerful books-filled with stories of abortion or the lack of access to one in today's America.
-But I felt drawn to a broader approach and invited writers and artists to respond to any aspect of reproductive freedom with which they connected: miscarriages, fertility, contraception, surrogacy, childfreeness... and, of course, abortion.
+But I felt drawn to a broader approach and invited writers and artists to respond to any aspect of reproductive freedom with which they connected: miscarriages, fertility, contraception, surrogacy, childfreeness ... and, of course, abortion.
 My experience with Indelible in the Hippocampus offered insight that made this wide lens feel essential.

-In 2017, when millions of people around the globe were sharing #MeToo stories and I began curating Indelible in the Hippocampus for McSweeney's, I sought to make a book that would elevate that movement's message and also address its lack of inclusivity; at the time, the stories of white, straight, beautiful actresses dominated our cultural conversation to the point of distortion (even though a Black woman, Tarana Burke, founded the movement in 2006).
+When I started curating Indelible for McSweeney's, in the very early days of Me Too, I sought to make a book that would elevate that movement's message but also wanted to address its lack of inclusivity; at the time, the stories of white, straight, beautiful actresses dominated our cultural conversation to the point of distortion.
 Making an inclusive anthology-with voices that spanned backgrounds, races, genders, and ages-became even more important to everyone involved.
 And when Indelible came out, when I discussed it or read from it alongside other writers and activists in different cities around the country, it was, in fact, the book's intersectionality that seemed to draw in most readers.